Mercedes-Benz Stadium: Costs and funding

 In December 2014, the Georgia World Congress Center's board of governors approved a resolution to raise the cost of the stadium to US$1.2 billion.
 The stadium was initially slated to cost US$1 billion, then rose to US$1.2 billion in October 2013.

 The city has agreed to contribute US$200 million in stadium bonds, but with additional tax revenues and with the state of Georgia contributing US$40 million for parking expansion, public spending is expected to eclipse US$700 million.

 In January 2015, the Falcons announced the sale of personal seat licenses (PSL) costing up to US$45,000 per seat, depending on the section of the stadium.
 The most expensive tickets are priced at US$385 per game, in addition to one-time PSL fees, for the first three years.
 The total revenue generated from PSL sales was $273 million.

 On August 21, 2015, the Atlanta Journal-Constitution reported that Mercedes-Benz, whose American headquarters are in Atlanta, would acquire the naming rights for the stadium, and this was later confirmed by a press conference at the stadium site on August 24.
 Under the stadium deal with the city of Atlanta and the Georgia World Congress Center Authority, the Falcons organization controls the stadium's naming rights and receives all related revenue.
-Then-Mercedes-Benz USA CEO Steve Cannon, who would subsequently join the Falcons' organization in 2016 as CEO of AMB Group, stated that the sponsorship would last 27 years, calling it the largest marketing deal in Mercedes-Benz' history, but Cannon would not disclose the full value of the deal; however, Sports Business Daily reported in February 2016 that the naming rights contract was valued at US$324 million.
+Then-Mercedes-Benz USA CEO Steve Cannon, who would subsequently join the Falcons' organization in 2016 as CEO of AMB Group, stated that the sponsorship would last 27 years, calling it the largest marketing deal in Mercedes-Benz's history, but Cannon would not disclose the full value of the deal; however, Sports Business Daily reported in February 2016 that the naming rights contract was valued at US$324 million.
 Mercedes-Benz also held a 10-year naming rights contract for the Louisiana Superdome signed in 2011.

 Total sponsorship sales for Mercedes-Benz Stadium have reached $900 million.

 While the stadium is owned by the state, it is operated by AMB Group, the parent organization of the Falcons and Atlanta United FC.
 All operating profits of Mercedes-Benz Stadium go to AMB Group and not to the state.
 In addition, AMB Group does not currently pay any property tax on the stadium.